Table of Contents

-Tools used in cybersecurity analytics bring several benefits to an organisation that cannot be found in other traditional tools.
-Most benefits are universal across all organisations and industries, but administrators should seek tools with the features necessary to support cybersecurity strategies, disaster recovery, risk discovery and investigation efforts.
+Tools used in cybersecurity analytics bring several benefits to an organization that cannot be found in other traditional tools.
+Most benefits are universal across all organizations and industries, but administrators should seek tools with the features necessary to support cybersecurity strategies, disaster recovery, risk discovery and investigation efforts.

 A few benefits are: